-Professor Smith has a full-time academic year appointment and an academic year salary of \$120,000 in the 2018-2019 academic year.
+Professor Smith has a full-time academic year appointment and an academic year salary of \$120,000 in the 2021-2022 academic year.
 Professor Smith receives payment for nine months of service over twelve months (9/12), and receives twelve monthly paychecks of \$10,000.
-The Professor received an NIH grant in July 2018 and was paid from that grant.
-From 07/01/18 through 12/31/18, the NIH salary cap for grants awarded for the same period was \$11,850.
-The entire \$10,000 monthly salary for Professor Smith may be charged to the NIH grant between 07/01/18 through 12/31/18.
-If Professor Smith received a merit increase or an off-scale salary adjustment effective 07/01/18 the NIH grant could be charged up to \$11,850 per month, but not more than that amount until a new salary cap figure is available.
+The Professor received an NIH grant and was paid from that grant.
+The NIH salary cap for grants awarded for the period was \$12,731.25.
+The entire \$10,000 monthly salary for Professor Smith may be charged to the NIH grant.
+If Professor Smith received a merit increase or an off-scale salary adjustment effective 07/01/22 the NIH grant could be charged up to \$12,731.25 per month, but not more than that amount until a new salary cap figure is available.